VirtuosoChris/VirtuosoChris/README.md

 I also am a really strong booster of the ["STB"](https://github.com/nothings/stb) style of library - of making components or functionality that can be forked off without dependencies into a single header, permissive license "library."

-The engine is not publicly released yet but has a landing page [here](https://github.com/VirtuosoChris/Virtuoso-Engine/).
+The engine is not publicly released yet but has a landing page [here](https://github.com/VirtuosoChris/Virtuoso-Engine/) where you can see some of the public libraries, a list of third party libraries integrated, and some screenshots / videos of projects I've made in the engine.

 #### Public Components
-Several components of the engine can be seen publicly on my GitHub:
+Several examples of Virtuoso Engine components can be seen publicly on my GitHub:

 [YarnMachine](https://github.com/VirtuosoChris/YarnMachine) - A standalone C++ virtual machine for [YarnSpinner](https://www.yarnspinner.dev/), a narrative scripting language I use in KBH for dialogue and game scripting.